admiral-akk/admiral-akk.github.io/posts/_posts/2022-04-15-wordle-variants.markdown

 The last bit of functionality I wanted to implement was sharing.

-The unicode for the green, grey and yellow squares was pretty easy to find here: https://unicode.org/emoji/charts/full-emoji-list.html
+Finding the unicode was easy; I just pulled the unicode for the green, grey and yellow squares from an [online dictionary](https://unicode.org/emoji/charts/full-emoji-list.html).
+But copying to the user's clipboard was a little harder.

 The main issue is that WebGL builds of Unity don't get direct access to the clipboard; only the Javascript frame around it does.
 Unity does allow your code to [interact with the browser](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html), and thankfully, [someone](https://forum.unity.com/threads/copy-paste-has-anyone-built-a-good-solution-for-this.401851/#post-7263700) came up with a short JS snippet that handles copying to clipboard: